Henry Paul (rugby): England national team and sevens

 With his switch to rugby union, he decided to play for England rather than New Zealand.
 Although he was born in New Zealand, he qualified for England through his Liverpudlian grandfather.

 He won his first England cap as a replacement against France in the 2002 Six Nations Championship, but only managed to win a handful of caps thereafter, mostly during the 2004 Six Nations Championship, coming off the bench in Rome and at Murrayfield.
 He was also considered Man of the Match for England A against France A in March 2004 – with five penalties and a conversion.
+Paul's sixth and final England cap came in an Autumn International game against Australia.
+Paul's error-strewn performance resulted in his being substituted after just 24 minutes on the pitch.
+He never played for England again.

 He excelled for the England Sevens side and was a member of the 2002 Commonwealth Games and 2006 Commonwealth Games squads, winning a silver medal in 2006.
 Paul also was the acting captain of England Sevens when it won the USA Sevens tournament in 2006 and was part of the only Rugby 7s squad to win the Hong Kong 7s with him being awarded player of the tournament.
 England 7s have failed to win in Hong Kong since their 2002 victory.

 He was also a member of the England A team that won the 2003 Churchill Cup in Canada and returned there again on the 2004 Churchill Cup tour.